LiskArchive/lisk-legacy-docs/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Description**
-Please describe what functionality is needed.
+Please describe what functionality is required.

 **Motivation**
-Please describe why it is needed.
+Please describe why it is required.

 **Additional information**